 Excellent verbal and written communication skills in English required

-Excellent verbal and written communication skills in Spanish desired
+Excellent verbal and written communication skills in Spanish desired and preferred

 Prior experience with patients or research subjects is desired.
 Preference given to applicants with previous experience, particularly clinical research experience, with older adults who may have neurological impairment (e.g., Parkinson's disease) or cognitive impairment (e.g., Alzheimer's disease).

 Ability to communicate clearly and empathetically with research participants and their families.